Click here to sign in with or

 The finding suggests that bacterial warfare in the gut can have collateral beneficial effects on the body, boosting the population of cells that can make insulin throughout the lifespan.

 The team also tested a mutated version of BefA that was modified so that it couldn’t mess with cell membranes.
-That version of the protein didn’t impact beta cell production, further suggesting that damage is driving BefA’s effects.
+That version of the protein didn’t impact beta cell production, further suggesting that membrane damage is driving BefA’s effects.

 And they don’t know why BefA, which can actually alter the membranes of many kinds of cells, targets beta cells so specifically.